 - You probably won’t be able to see the impeller at the bottom of the pump, so you’ll need a tool.
 Gently insert a long screwdriver or a wire coat hanger into the pump so you can use it to push the impeller clockwise and counterclockwise.

 - If the impeller has been clogged, you’ll find it hard to move initially.
 Keep working the impeller back and forth until it’s easier to move.
-You might feel the screwdriver or coat hanger dislodging the debris, and you might even see that material come to the bottom of the pump.
-I have a full guide on how to remove stubborn pool pump impellers if you’re having trouble.
+You might feel the screwdriver or coat hanger dislodging the debris and even see that material come to the bottom of the pump.
+I have a complete guide on how to remove stubborn pool pump impellers if you’re having trouble.

 - If possible, try to snag the debris and pull it up with the screwdriver or coat hanger.
 Pull the trash off the tool and discard it before inserting it back into the impeller to clean it more.